-- d) there should be specific measures to deal with the problems of the most disadvantaged (1), for example : single parent families and single women, migrant women, women whose jobs are threatened by the introduction of new technologies, mentally or physically handicapped women, women wishing to return to the labour market after a career break and women who are unemployed or threatened with unemployment at the end of a period of occupational activity, and women working in self-employed occupations, including agriculture (2); - e) the necessary measures should be taken to remove the statutory and administrative provisions which are contrary to the principle of equal treatment and which can no longer be justified on the grounds of their original protective purpose (3).
-The social partners should similarly be invited to make the appropriate changes to collective agreements of the same nature; - f) tax discrimination should be examined with a view to arriving at a neutral system which does not act as a disencentive, particularly with regard to the taxation of the earnings of married women.
-The Memorandum from the Commission to the Council on this matter should serve as a basis for a more detailed examination; - g) the social protection of home-workers and procedures for their integration into economic and social life should be reexamined with a view to improving participation by these workers in the production process and live in society.
+to return to the labour market after a career break and women who are unemployed or threatened with unemployment at the end of a period of occupational activity, and women working in self-employed occupations, including agriculture.

+- (e) The necessary measures should be taken to remove the statutory and administrative provisions which are conrary to the principle of equal treatment and which can no longer be justified on the grounds of their original protective purpose.
+The social partners should similarly be invited to make the appropriate changes to collective agreements of the same nature. - (f) Tax discrimination should be examined with a view to arriving at a neutral system which does not act as a disincentive, particularly with regard to the taxation of the earnings of married women.
+The Memorandum of 19 December 1984 from the Commission to the Council on this matter should serve as a basis for a more detailed examination. - (g) The social protection of home-workers and procedures for their integration into economic and social life should be reexamined with a view to improving participation by these workers in the production process and life in society.